BladNunez/DataAnalysis/houseprices/ReadMe.md

    select round(avg(price),2) as avg_renovated_home_price, (select round(avg(price),2) from homes
    where yr_renovated = 0) as avg_non_renovated_home_price from homes where yr_renovated != 0;

+## Challenges

+   One challenge I faced during the cleaning process was with the 'yr_renovated' column.
+Rows had the year that the home was renovated but also it contained zeroes and that indicated that the home was not renovated.
+For readability I wanted to change those zeroes to NULL to indicate to the users that the home was not renovated.
+   I struggled to change those zeroes to the NULL value in excel during the cleaning process.
+I believe more studying into excel will help me find the answer.

+   As for a solution during analysis with SQL and visualization with Tableau I filter out the the zeroes from the 'yr_renovated' column when I am working with it so it is not interpreted that the home was renovated at year 0 nor it impacts the analysis by distorting the results.